-Dr. Richey obtained her BS in Chemical Engineering with Chemistry minor and Biomedical Engineering option from Virginia Polytechnic Institute & State University in 1981.
+Dr. Bazylewicz obtained her BS in Chemical Engineering with Chemistry minor and Biomedical Engineering option and Biochemical Engineering emphasis from Virginia Polytechnic Institute & State University in 1981.
 Then, she obtained her MS in Chemical Engineering from The University of Texas at Austin in 1983.

-After working in the pharmaceutical industry with Bristol Myers and Adria Laboratories as a Process Engineer and Production Manager for 7 years, she decided to pursue a medical career since she had a heart for health.
+After working in the pharmaceutical industry with Bristol Myers and Adria Laboratories as a Process Engineer, Staff Process Engineer, Production Supervisor, and Production Manager for 7 years, she decided to pursue a medical career because she had a heart for health.

-Dr. Richey earned her MD degree at The Ohio State University in 1995 and completed a Family Practice residency program at Mount Carmel Health in Columbus, Ohio in 1998.
-Also, she earned her Master Herbalist degree in 2003 and her ND degree in 2004 both from Trinity School of Natural Health.
+Dr. Bazylewicz earned her Doctorate in Medicine (MD) degree at The Ohio State University in 1995 and completed Family Practice residency at Mount Carmel Health in Columbus, Ohio in 1998.
+Also, she earned her Master Herbalist (MH) degree in 2003 and her Doctorate in Naturopathy (ND) degree in 2004 both from Trinity School of Natural Health.

-Dr. Richey opened a health store called The Healthy Path in 2001 which later included naturopathic consultations starting in 2005, and then integrative medicine appointments with an emphasis in chronic Lyme disease and other tick-borne infections and other chronic infectious diseases starting in 2008.
-In addition, she has participated in a medical mission trip in Mexico.
+Dr. Bazylewicz was employed as a Family Practice physician from 1998 through 2005.
+She opened a health store called The Healthy Path in 2001 which later included naturopathic consultations starting in 2005, and then integrative medicine appointments with an emphasis in chronic Lyme disease and other tick-borne infections and other chronic infectious diseases including zoonoses starting in 2008 which is longer than anyone in Ohio and most neighboring states.

-Dr. Richey is better able to help you along the path toward better health because of these diverse experiences.
+Dr. Bazylewicz is better able to help you along the path toward better health because of these diverse experiences.

 be thy medicine,

 be thy food.

 for both mind and body